Progress report for SW18-500

 The first field trial was established in Fall of 2015 (Experiment 1) and compared three mixtures vs. a fallow control in a randomized complete block (RCB) design with three replicate plots.
 All were managed under no-till and planted to wheat in Fall of 2016.
 The same cover crop mixture was re-planted in September 2017, followed by wheat planting in Fall 2018.

-In Fall of 2016 a second replicated trial (Experiment 2) was established with nine cover crop treatments including both spring- and fall- planted mixtures.
+In Fall of 2016 a second replicated trial (Experiment 2) was established with nine cover crop treatments including both spring- and fall- planted mixtures (planting windows).
 The experiment also examined these cover crop treatments within two-tillage regimes (no-till vs. conventional tillage) and employs a RCB design.
 All plots within this second experiment were seeded to wheat in September 2017, followed by cover crop planting in Fall 2018.

 In Fall of 2018 a third trial was established at the SWCRC to evaluate the potential of perennial grasses and legumes for soil health restoration.
 Eight treatments were established, including a wheat fallow control and a wheat-annual cover crop treatment.
 Perennial treatments varied from dryland alfalfa (a practice already used by organic wheat farmers in the region) to mixtures of ryegrass, wheatgrass, alfalfa and sanfoin.
 The trial follows a randomized complete block design with four replicates per treatment.
 Treatments will be maintained for the remainder of the project to observe productivity, soil cover, and changes in soil quality over a three-year period.
 Due to extremely dry conditions in Fall 2018, germination was low and stand establishment was poor.
-The trial will be replanted in Spring 2020.
+The trial was replanted in Spring 2020 and will be evaluated again in Spring 2021 for stand establishment.

-In the fall of 2019 an inoculant trial was planted at the SWCRC to evaluate liquid, peat, and granular inoculants compared to a no inoculant control.
-Additionally, this trial will have a termination treatment component blocked by tillage, chemical and crimping termination methods.
-The trial will be terminated in the spring of 2020.
+In the Fall of 2019 an inoculant trial was planted at the SWCRC to evaluate different types of rhizobium inoculants (liquid, peat, and granular) compared to a no inoculant control.
+Additionally, this trial had a termination treatment component blocked by tillage, chemical and crimping termination methods.
+The trial used the main cover crop mixture used in the on-farm trials (see below) and was terminated in the Spring of 2020.

 On-farm trials to evaluate cover crop mixtures

-In order to assess performance of cover crop mixtures, medium-term impacts of cover crops on soil health, and evaluate profitability of cover crop implementation, field trials of annual cover crop mixtures, which were established in Project SW15-008, continued in dryland production fields of participating farmers in Colorado and Utah.
+In order to assess performance of cover crop mixtures, medium-term impacts of cover crops on soil health, and evaluate profitability of cover crop implementation, field trials of annual cover crop mixtures, which were established in Project SW15-008 as early as 2015, continued in dryland production fields of participating farmers in Colorado and Utah.
 Farmer fields are divided into cover crop treatments and control treatments.
 The control treatment is managed according to usual farmer practices, usually a cash crop followed by a fallow period.
 Plots under cover crop management will be planted to a cover crop when the farmer would typically leave his or her land fallow.
-Four local producers are continuing their participation in the project (planted to either cover crop or winter wheat in Fall 2018), and one new field in Colorado was planted to cover crop in Fall 2018.
+Four local producers are continuing their participation in the project (planted to either cover crop or winter wheat in Fall 2020), and one new field in Colorado was planted to cover crop in Fall 2018 and continued for a second cover crop cycle in Fall 2020.

 The cover crop mixture evaluated on-farm is consistent across all participating farms and includes winter pea, hairy vetch, winter triticale, oats, nitro radish, and rapeseed.
 This mixture was selected based on farmer feedback and production data collected in Project SW15-008, taking into consideration both biomass production as well as cost minimization.
 It includes a significant proportion of both legumes and grasses, to gain the benefits of both nitrogen fixation as well as biomass accumulation.